maaiketromp/POCO-BaseClass/README.md

 This base class creates a generic solution, using reflection to retrieve data like property names and values from the derived classes.

 The base object is able to:
-1. update an entire object to the database.
+1. Update an entire object to the database.
-2. populate an entire object with an id.
+2. Populate an entire object with an id.
-3. populate an object, with supplied data.
+3. Populate an object, with supplied data.
-4. update a single property in the database.
+4. Update a single property in the database.

 (For a compound primary key only 3. is not supported.)